Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 ### Limitations and Known Issues ❗

-- 📉 **Video Quality**: The plugin is set to download the 'streaming' version of the video, which is what you typically watch on the site.
-A 'high-quality' download option is in the code but has been disabled (commented out) due to functionality issues.
-For most users, the quality difference is hardly noticeable.
+- 📉 **Video Quality Limitation**: The plugin defaults to downloading the 'streaming' version of videos, which generally provides satisfactory viewing quality on the site.
+A 'high-quality' download option is coded but inactive (commented out) due to stability issues.
+This alternative option often retrieves the media in a different container, although whether it always offers superior quality remains undetermined, as an extensive, comparative evaluation hasn’t been undertaken.
+However, for the majority of users, the streaming version’s quality is likely to be sufficiently high.

-- 🗨️ **Comments**: Downloading of comments is not supported at this time.
+- 🗨️ **Comment Downloading**: At this time, the plugin does not facilitate the downloading of comments.

-- 🌐 **Selenium Requirement**: The feature for downloading publicly viewable liked posts, search results, and popular media requires Selenium due to the necessity of JavaScript for loading the pages.
+- 🌐 **Selenium Dependency**: Selenium is required for downloading features like publicly viewable liked posts, search results, and popular media, as these pages need JavaScript for rendering.
+Ensure Selenium is installed and configured to fully exploit these features.

-- ⏳ **Dynamic URLs**: Extracting from large user profiles may result in 404 errors after a few minutes of downloading videos.
-This is because the site's URLs are slightly dynamic and expire after a certain amount of time.
-To mitigate this, you can use the `--lazy-playlist` option.
-Additionally, re-running the extraction will fetch the newer URLs.
+- ⏳ **Dynamic URL Challenges**: This issue pertains to the gradual expiration of URLs during an active download session, potentially leading to 404 errors after several minutes of downloading videos, particularly from large user profiles.
+This occurs because the site generates slightly dynamic URLs that time out after a certain duration.
+Utilizing the `--lazy-playlist` option can circumvent this, and retriggering the extraction fetches the refreshed URLs.

+- 🚫 **URL Validity Issue**: Contrary to the dynamic URL issue, the URL validity concern arises when the plugin generates invalid URLs, which don’t correspond to any actual content.
+This isn’t a problem related to URL expiration but seems to be a peculiarity in URL generation, prominently observed on one specific user account and not a common or widespread issue.
+The plugin will access a 404 page but will not attempt to download non-existing content and will proceed as per usual.
+Given its rarity and low impact (affecting 2 out of about 280 media items in the noted account), this isn’t an actively pursued fix but will be revisited if it emerges as a pervasive or impactful problem.

 ## Support and Contributions 🤝